Atlanta in Logan County, Illinois — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Parks & Recreational Areas.

 Location.
-40° 15.639′ N, 89° 13.913′ W. Marker is in Atlanta, Illinois, in Logan County.
-Marker can be reached from the intersection of South East Race Street and SW Arch Street.
+This marker has been replaced by another marker nearby.
+It was located near 40° 15.639′ N, 89° 13.913′ W. Marker was in Atlanta, Illinois, in Logan County.
+It could be reached from the intersection of South East Race Street and SW Arch Street.
 Marker is located at Atlanta's Route 66 Park, with several other markers.
 Touch for map.
-Marker is at or near this postal address: 107 S E Race St, Atlanta IL 61723, United States of America.
+Marker was at or near this postal address: 107 S E Race St, Atlanta IL 61723, United States of America.
 Touch for directions.